jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - **Children's Online Privacy Protection Act (COPPA)** of 1998:
     - COPPA makes a series of demands on websites that cater to children or knowingly collect information from children:
-      - Websites must have a privacy notice that clearly states the types of info they collect and what it's used for (including whether infor is disclosed to third parties); must also include contact info for site operators
+      - Websites must have a privacy notice that clearly states the types of info they collect and what it's used for (including whether info is disclosed to third parties); must also include contact info for site operators
       - Parents must be able to review any info collected from children and permanently delete it from the site's records
       - Parents must give verifiable consent to the collection of info about children younger than the age of 13 prior to any such collection
   - GLBA: see above
   - US Patriot Act of 2002: enacted following the September 11 attacks with the stated goal of tightening U.S. national security, particularly as it related to foreign terrorism
     - The act included three main provisions:
       - expanded surveillance abilities of law enforcement, including by tapping domestic and international phones
-      - easier interagency communication to allow federal agencies to more effectively use all available resources in counterterrorism efforts
+      - easier interagency communication to allow federal agencies to more effectively use all available resources in counter-terrorism efforts
       - increased penalties for terrorism crimes and an expanded list of activities which would qualify for terrorism charges
   - **Family Education Rights and Privacy Act (FERPA)**: Grants privacy rights to students over 18, and the parents of minor students
   - EU's Data Protection Directive (DPD): see above